Set-valued metrics and generalized Hausdorff distances: Generalized Hausdorff distances (ghd's)

-A ghd-class $\{d_\lambda\}_{\lambda\in\Lambda}$, on $Cl(X)$, is \textbf{relational} (or \textbf{relation-based}) if for any $\lambda\in \Lambda$ and any $A,B\in Cl(X)$, $d_\lambda(A,B)$ is defined using a relation $R_\lambda\subset A\times B$.
-Recall from Remark \ref{SemiMetConv} that semimetrics can be converted to pseudometrics (say as in Equation (\ref{SemiPseudEq})), which in turn can be converted to metrics by ``quotienting''.
+A ghd-class $\{d_\lambda\}_{\lambda\in\Lambda}$, on $Cl(X)$, (Definition \ref{HausDistClass}) is \textbf{relational} (or \textbf{relation-based}) if for any $\lambda\in \Lambda$ and any $A,B\in Cl(X)$, $d_\lambda(A,B)$ is defined using a relation $R_\lambda\subset A\times B$.
+Recall from Remark \ref{SemiMetConv} that semimetrics can be converted to pseudometrics, which in turn can be converted to metrics by ``quotienting''.
 Some of the distances below will be semimetrics or pseudometrics.